How can I hide the smell of weed?

 The classic approach: Sai baba, satya, nag champa, agarbatti incense

 Nag Champa is an incense commonly burnt in ashrams.
+Using the smoke of the incense is a great way to cover the smell of weed.
 The scent is neither masculine or feminine and usually contains a mixture of the following ingredients:

 - Champa flower